 Section 193 of the Income Tax Act talks about the provisions regarding tax deducted at source or TDS on any interest earned from securities.
-According to the norms of this section of the IT Act, the tax is deducted either while the payment is being made or at the time of credit of interest.
-Individuals liable to pay interest on securities to a resident will deduct TDS u/s 193.
+According to the norms of this section, the tax is deducted either while the payment is being made or at the time of credit of interest.
+Individuals liable to pay interest on securities to a resident will deduct TDS under section 193.

-Now, to know more about the intricacies of Section 193 of ITA, keep on reading!
+Now, to know more about the intricacies of Section 193 of income tax act, keep on reading!

-As per the clauses of this section, if PAN is furnished, deductors are supposed to deduct tax at a 10% rate from the interest sum.
-Similarly, for those who fail to furnish their PAN, deductors will be liable to deduct tax at the higher of the following rates:
+As per the clauses of this section, if PAN is furnished, deductors are supposed to deduct tax at 10% rate from the interest sum.
+Similarly, for those who fail to furnish their PAN, deductors will be liable to deduct tax at the higher of these following rates:

 Also Read: 194A Of Income Tax Act

 Besides learning about the deduction rates under Section 193 of Income Tax Act, you should also know the due dates of depositing tax deducted at source to the government.
 Find the tabular representation of that information below:

 |Circumstance||Time of Depositing TDS|